LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 LinkedIn also supports micro landing pages within the platform itself through Lead Gen Forms.
 These pre-filled user data make it faster to convert.

-Linking them to a dedicated landing page outside LinkedIn lets you offer more information, resolve decision fatigue, and capture more leads.
+Linking them to a dedicated landing page outside LinkedIn lets you offer more information.

 Conversion-focused (ecommerce) landing pages